MATT McGrath, of Aircraft Medical, is the winner of the 2010 Gannochy Trust Innovation Award of the Royal Society of Edinburgh.

 The Royal Society of Edinburgh (RSE) will tonight present Matt McGrath (32), founder of life sciences firm Aircraft Medical, with the 2010 Gannochy Trust Innovation Award of the RSE.

-Matt’s company, Aircraft Medical, has developed the world’s first fully portable video laryngoscope which has already been used in over 250,000 cases around the world and saved lives.
+Matt’s company, Aircraft Medical, has developed what is believed to be the world’s first fully-portable video laryngoscope which has already been used in over 250,000 cases around the world and saved lives.

 Begins a spokesperson: “This technological innovation, developed in Scotland, is designed to address the risk of failure to deliver oxygen to a patient once they have received a general anaesthetic prior to surgery.